-Discovered in 2009 by New York Philharmonic Music Director Emeritus, Kurt Masur, Bahl soon became Masur's most trusted protégé.
-Masur’s mentorship continued after Bahl was hired to be an assistant conductor at the Orchestre National de France, the Royal Concertgebouw, and the Leipzig Gewandhaus Orchestra.
-It was in this capacity that Bahl was called upon to step in for Maestro Masur for two performances of Beethoven’s Sixth Symphony.
+Bahl is a proud recipient of four separate Sir Solti Foundation U.S. Career Assistance Awards between the years of 2011 to 2016 as well as the 2009 Felix Mendelssohn-Bartholdy Scholarship.
+A protege of former New York Philharmonic Music Director, Kurt Masur, he served as Masur's assistant conductor at the Orchestre National de France, the Royal Concertgebouw, and the Leipzig Gewandhaus Orchestra.
+It was in this capacity that Bahl was called upon to step in for Maestro Masur for two performances of Brahms and Beethoven with the Royal Concertgebouw Orchestra.